Precise Measurement of the Absolute Sky Brightness at 60-350 MHz: Methods

 \subsubsection{Calibration validation}

-The measurement data of the spectrometer were corrected to derive an accurate radio sky brightness spectrum.
-The various stages of correction are illustrated in Extended Data Fig. \ref{fig:waterfall_brightness}.
-Internal radiometer corrections were applied first: the receiver system multiplicative bandpass was calibration for, then the spectrum was corrected for receiver additive noise, next the attenuation and additive thermal noise from the cable connecting the antenna to receiver were calibrated for, and the transfer function through antenna to the cable (including antenna-receiver impedance mismatch) was calibrated out.
-Lastly, correction was made for antenna radiation efficiency, which includes the resistive loss in the antenna and \qty{40}{\metre} mesh.
-Each calibration step resulted in smoother measured spectra that were closer to the GSM predicted antenna temperature in both amplitude and spectral index.
-We verified the power transfer (impedance mismatch) correction made by the GINAN receiver by extracting the the complex impedance of the antenna from the receiver calibration parameters.
+The measurement data of the spectrometer were corrected to derive accurate radio sky brightness spectra in the form of antenna temperature spectra.
+The various stages of correction are illustrated in Supplementary Fig.~\ref{fig:waterfall_brightness}.
+Internal radiometer corrections were applied first: the receiver system multiplicative bandpass was calibrated for, then the spectrum was corrected for receiver additive noise.
+Next the attenuation and additive thermal noise from the cable connecting the antenna to receiver were calibrated for, and the transfer function through antenna to the cable (including antenna-receiver impedance mismatch) was calibrated out.
+Lastly, correction was made for antenna radiation efficiency, which includes the resistive loss in the antenna and \qty{40}{\metre} ground mesh.
+Each calibration step resulted in smoother measured spectra that were closer to the GSM2016 predicted antenna temperature in both amplitude and spectral index.

+The precision of the end-to-end calibration algorithm and implementation was tested by using an antenna emulator.
+This consisted of a poorly matched RLC circuit with a real impedance of \qty{25}{\ohm}.
+Once the calibration was applied, this produced a flat spectral response at \qty{292}{\kelvin} corresponding to ambient temperature.
+The standard deviation of the spectrum over the entire band was approximately \qty{400}{\milli\kelvin}.
+This provides confidence that the calibration scheme is removing both the multiplicative and additive error while also correctly scaling the result.
+Additionally, we verified the power transfer (impedance mismatch) correction made by the GINAN receiver by extracting the complex impedance of the antenna from the receiver calibration parameters.
 This agreed well with prediction from electromagnetic simulation of the antenna and ground mesh.